How To Treat White Spots on Bird of Paradise (An Easy Guide)

 If you think your plant has downy mildew, it’s essential to take action immediately.

-Downy mildew can spread quickly and easily to other plants, so it’s important to isolate any affected plants.
+Downy mildew can spread quickly and easily to other plants, so isolating any affected plants is important.

 The best way to treat downy mildew is to prevent it from happening in the first place.

-Ensure your plants are getting enough air circulation, and avoid wetting the leaves when you water them.
+Ensure your plants get enough air circulation, and avoid wetting the foliage when watering them.

 If you see downy mildew developing on your plant, you can try treating it with a fungicide.